Editorial Guidelines

 How We Use AI

-We use AI tools only to assist — never to replace humans.
+We use AI to assist with:

-• Draft structuring
+• Draft structuring and outlining

 Editorial Independence

-Affiliate links and commercial partnerships never influence:
+Affiliate links, advertisers, or commercial partnerships never influence:

 • What we cover